jalejandro-garciap/jalejandro-garciap/README.md

 # About Me:
 - 🌱 **Crafting the Future:**
-Transitioning to a **Senior Software Developer** role to shape the next wave of tech with foresight and precision.
+Continue learning and studying to be a **Senior Software Developer**
 - ⚙️ **AI Enthusiast:**
 Keen on advancing open-source AI & Automation that outthinks the ordinary.
 Let's innovate together!
 - ☁️ **Cloud & Code Virtuoso:**
-Leveling up in cloud ecosystems and robust programming—every line of code is a giant leap for tech-kind.
+Leveling up in cloud ecosystems and robust programming
 - 📍 **Proven Path:**
 From a tech-savvy teen to a dynamic developer since 18—driving projects from ideation to execution is my forte.
 - 📖 **Open Book:**
 Got queries on navigating the IT world or managing code chaos?
 I'm your go-to!
-- </> **Quick Byte:**
+- ⚡ **Quick Byte:**
 I turn coffee into code—caffeine and algorithms fuel my day.
 Cheers to the code brewers!

 # GitHub Stats: